expo/expo/docs/pages/versions/unversioned/sdk/linking.md

 ### `Linking.createURL(path, options)`

 Helper method for constructing a deep link into your app, given an optional path and set of query parameters.
+Creates a URI scheme with two slashes by default.

 #### Arguments